 IV.
-Courier Service and Exchange of Records and Documents
+Exchange of Records and Documents

-- A. In order to ensure timely transactions between the PHAs entering into this MOA, a courier service will be employed to deliver relevant information required to carry out the conditions outlined in this MOA.
-Courier service will occur between the PHAs entering into this Agreement not less than once per week, as necessary.
-More frequent courier service may occur upon arrangement by all PHAs entering into this MOA. - B. Payment for such courier services will be borne by each participating PHA on a yearly, rotating basis, effective January 1 of each year and ending December 31 of that year. - C. In the event that an alternative technology or resource becomes available that is more costeffective or efficient than the courier service in exchanging records and documents, the use of the courier service may be modified by mutual agreement of the PHAs.
-The PHAs entering this MOA are receptive to exploring electronic methods of document exchanges including electronic imaging, email, and FAX.
+A. In order to ensure timely transactions between the PHAs entering into this MOA, the PARTIES will utilize a mutually agreed upon file sharing and storage system to electronically deliver relevant information and documentation required to carry out the operations outlined in this MOA.
+Delivery will occur between the PHAs entering into this Agreement not less than once per week, as necessary, and as agreed upon.
+More frequent delivery service may occur upon arrangement by all PHAs entering into this MOA.

+- B. The cost of the aforementioned file sharing and storage system will not exceed \$12,000/year.
+Each PARTY will host the system for one year on a rotating basis.
+On a yearly, rotating basis (effective January 1 of each year and ending December 31 of that year), the full cost of the system will be paid by the participating PHA next in rotation ("hosting PHA"). - C. In the event that alternative technology or resources become available that is more cost-effective or efficient than the existing service in exchanging records and documents, the use of the existing service may be modified, through a written amendment by mutual agreement of the PHAs.